SeldonIO/seldon-core/docs-gb/architecture/README.md

 {% hint style="info" %}
 **Note**: Core 2 architecture does not overlap control plane with data plane services.
 This means that when control plane services are down (e.g. Scheduler), data plane inference can still be served.
 In this manner the system is more resilient to failures and especially outage of control plane services does not impact the ability of the system to respond to end user traffic.

-Currently Core 2 can be provisioned to be highly available on data plane services.
+Core 2 can be provisioned to be **highly available** on data plane path.
 Control plane on the other hand can be out and in this case any control plane operations could be delayed.
 {% endhint %}